sstelfox/stelfox.net/content/notes/aide.md

-I have a modified configuration file covering my general use case [available][3], a slightly tweaked [cron job][4] ([original here][5]), and slightly [modified script][6] to check AIDE itegrity remotely using SSH (original in the contrib directory of the AIDE source).
-If you use any of these you will likely need to adjust paths to match the config.
+I have a modified configuration file covering my general use case [available][3], a slightly tweaked [cron job][4] ([original here][5]), and slightly [modified script][6] to check AIDE integrity remotely using SSH (original in the `contrib` directory of the AIDE source).
+If you use any of these you will likely need to adjust paths to match the configuration.

 [1]: {{< relref "notes/puppet.md" >}}
 [2]: {{< relref "notes/logrotate.md" >}}